ghstkillrD/Online-Text-Editor/README.md

 # Online-Text-Editor

-This is a Online Text Editor build using HTML, CSS, and JavaScript for the Assignment 1 in Web Programming module in Y1S2 at University of Kelaniya(2022).
+This is a Online Text Editor build using HTML, CSS, and JavaScript for the Assignment 1 in Web Programming module in Y1S2(2022) at University of Kelaniya.

+This Text Editor capable of writing bold, italic and uderlined texts, coloring texts, text allignment, and undo and redo.

 # User Interface